 - Online Label Database: Websites that sell products must include product warnings and ingredient lists.

 - Adverse Reaction Reports: Manufacturers are required to list contact information and report any severe side effects from products to the FDA within 15 days, and provide a yearly summary of any adverse events.

 To fund these new requirements, manufacturers would pay a set amount of user fees to the FDA, totaling $20.6 million each year.
 The fee structure takes company size into account and is similar to the one already in use for both pharmaceutical and medical device manufacturers.

 - Mandatory Recall Authority: Allows the agency to issue recalls on products that are no longer safe for consumer use.

-- Create Policy for Good Manufacturing Practices (GMP): The FDA will create a new set of regulations for companies, outlining best practices for manufacturing personal care products.
+- Policy for Good Manufacturing Practices (GMP): The FDA will create a new set of regulations for companies, outlining best practices for manufacturing personal care products.

 - Yearly Data Collection: Each year, the FDA will investigate five new chemicals, conduct safety tests, and determine whether these ingredients are safe to use in personal care products.

 Health and consumer safety organizations, like the Environmental Working Group (EWG), the American Academy of Pediatrics (AAP), and several cosmetics giants, including Revlon, L’Oreal, and Unilever have voiced public support for the legislation.